fresearchgroup/DSpace-Docker-Installation/README.md

            $ cd dspace-src/dspace/config

-Step-9) Open the "local.cfg.EXAMPLE" file and copy its content and paste its content into new file "local.cfg"
+Step-9) Change the "local.cfg.EXAMPLE" file name with "local.cfg".

 Step-10) Edit the "local.cfg" file with the reference bellow.